Bayesian neural networks with interpretable priors from Mercer kernels: Example applications

 \section{Example applications}

 We provide some example applications of the Mercer prior in practice.
 We highlight situations in which it is beneficial to replace a GP with a BNN, while also showing that the addition of a Mercer prior improves the performance of a BNN when compared to an i.i.d.
 Gaussian prior.
 The examples covered all contain real-world data, and not simple synthetic examples, which we hope helps makes the case that the Mercer prior is worth the effort to implement in practice.
+In each example, we report how each prior is chosen, which closely follows the procedure when selecting a GP prior.
+We also report the hyperparameters used to create the examples, which are chosen following the usual guidelines.
+The Mercer prior adds an additional layer of complexity, where one must decide how many eigenvalues and eigenfunctions to keep, as well as the subsampling sizes used to generate the unbiased estimate.
+Compared to the Brownian motion examples, we find much less domain points are required when building an unbiased estimate of the integrals contained in the prior in order to achieve good posterior performance.
+We conjecture that this is related to the difference in smoothness of the sample paths.
+Following the empirical evidence of Sec.~\ref{subsec:evals}, we settle on keeping the first $100$ eigenvalues and eigenfunctions for kernels based on the Laplacian (for two of the examples), while one of the examples uses an engineered kernel and is discussed later.
+In all of our examples, we subsample $10\%$ of the total eigenvalues and corresponding eigenfunctions at each SGLD step.